 Counseling contracts with the Counseling Services of Addison County (CSAC) to offer psychiatric evaluations, medication management and emergency services.
-We are pleased to be able to facilitate psychiatric evaluations provided by one of our consulting psychiatrists or psychiatrist nurse practitioners at CSAC.
+We are pleased to be able to facilitate psychiatric evaluations provided by one of our consulting psychiatrists or advanced practice registered nurses at CSAC.
 We have had a relationship with our local, community mental health agency since 1966.

-Counseling will assist in the referral process for CSAC and work collaboratively with the psychiatrist and/or nurse practitioner and student, providing counseling alongside psychiatric treatment.
+Counseling will assist in the referral process for CSAC and work collaboratively with the psychiatrist and/or advanced practice registered nurse and student, providing counseling alongside psychiatric treatment.

 If another health care provider is already prescribing psychiatric medication for you, we recommend that you continue seeing that health care provider to ensure continuity of care.